Managing environmental and social impacts

 Deforestation and soft commodities

-The forestry and agribusiness industries are responsible for producing a range of soft commodities such as pulp & paper, palm oil and soy that play a critical role in feeding the world’s population and driving economic development.
+The forestry and agribusiness industries are responsible for producing a range of soft commodities such as pulp and paper, palm oil and soy that play a critical role in feeding the world’s population and driving economic development.
 The production and processing of these commodities is also a major source of income and supports the livelihoods of millions of people across the world, particularly in developing economies.

 However, these activities are also associated with a range of adverse environmental and social impacts, including loss of biodiversity, damage to precious ecosystems, labour exploitation and displacement of local communities.
 Deforestation, and forest and peatland degradation are also a significant challenge in many regions and a major contributor to climate change, accounting for up to 15% of global greenhouse gas emissions, and second only to the energy sector.